Skip to main content

 The V2 Editor

-When you open a Node built on a V2 node type, the mapping grid is replaced with a SQL-first editing experience.
+When you open a Node built on a V2 Node type, you author in a SQL-first editor instead of the V1 mapping grid.
 This page explains each part of the interface and how it connects to your .sql file.

 Build Settings